Choosing Travel Nursing Agencies

 Wait, what?
 Yes, you read right.

-If you work for a travel nurse agency that has extra hours pay and you end up working more hours than are required by your contract (say, picking up extra shifts), then in some cases, you don’t only get paid overtime, you also get paid an “extra hours” rate.
+If you work for an agency that has extra hours pay and you end up working more hours than are required by your contract (picking up extra shifts), then in some cases, you don’t only get paid overtime, you also get paid an “extra hours” rate.

-Another important consideration in travel nursing companies is the amount of reimbursement provided for lodging, meals, and incidentals while you’re on assignment.
-Beyond housing stipends, meals, and incidentals, different travel nurse agencies may include reimbursements or stipends for other circumstances, from scrubs to continuing education courses.
+Another important consideration in choosing a travel nurse agency is the amount of reimbursement provided for lodging, meals, and incidentals while you’re on assignment.
+Beyond housing stipends, meals, and incidentals, different agencies may include reimbursements or stipends for other circumstances, from scrubs to continuing education courses.

 Reimbursements are important because they typically make up a large chunk―and sometimes even the majority―of your take-home pay as a travel nurse.
-Remember, when you’re comparing different travel nurse agency compensation packages, consider the reimbursement category in addition to taxable income.
+Remember, when you’re comparing different compensation packages, consider the reimbursement category in addition to taxable income.

 All this talk of money might have you curious about compensation for travel nurses nationwide.
-Tune back in for our travel nurse compensation report coming out in early September!
+For more on this, check out or 2019 Travel Nurse Compensation Report.

-For peak happiness (and minimal stress!), you’ll want to work with nurse staffing agencies that conduct business in a way that empowers their nurses to make the best decisions for themselves―both personally and professionally.
-That takes trustworthiness, integrity, and recruiters (or Nurse Advocates!) who genuinely advocate for their nurses in the job search process.
+For peak happiness (and minimal stress!), you’ll want to work with staffing agencies that conduct business in a way that empowers their nurses to make the best decisions for themselves―both personally and professionally.
+That takes trustworthiness, integrity, and recruiters (or Nurse Advocates!) who genuinely advocate for their nurses in the job-search process.